AhmetHan/EDR_Tester/README.md

 Please run this script administrator mode!
 Test your existing infrastructure than write correct detection & response rules.
 Send detected event logs SIEM and SOAR systems than take autometed actions and hunt threats if any APT organization want to steal your data. i will add additional different kind of scripts on this repository, you can test your systems this script.
+Some security products has blind points : )